RadControls for ASP.NET AJAX Note |

 Text aligning

-Text alignment could be set either to the row element or to the cell.
+Text alignment can be set either to the row element or to the cell.
 The only exception is when the cell is part of the GridHeaderItem - the elements are not TD, but TH.
-In this case you should set the style (text-align) to each cell in the given row.
+In this case you can set the style (text-align) to each cell in the given row.

 Page break

-In RadControls for ASP.NET AJAX Q3 2009 Beta we introduced the possibility to use page-breaks.
-They can be added in many ways - declaratively, in code-behind or directly in the raw html.
+In RadControls for ASP.NET AJAX Q3 2009 Beta we introduced the ability to use page-breaks.
+They can be added in many ways - declaratively, in code-behind or directly in the raw HTML.

 The page-breaking tag is <?hard-pagebreak?>